Evert Taube: Personal life

 Taube's memorial on the churchyard of Maria Magdalena Church, Stockholm (1976).

 Sculpture in bronze of Evert Taube by Eino Hanski at Gothenburg opera house in Gothenburg (1996).

 Statue of Evert Taube at Järntorget in Stockholm (1985).

 In 1925, he married Astri Bergman Taube, a painter and sculptor.

-Taube is the father of Sven-Bertil Taube who also is a well known musician and actor in Sweden.
+Taube is the father of Sven-Bertil Taube who also was a well known musician and actor in Sweden.
 Sven-Bertil along with covering his fathers songs also covered other poets and artists such as Carl Michael Bellman and Nils Ferlin.

 Taube died in Stockholm and is buried on the churchyard of Maria Magdalena Church on Södermalm.

 Taube had a summer house called Sjösala, located in Stavsnäs, which was burned down by Mona Wallén-Hjerpe in 1969.

 Honors

 On his 60th birthday in 1950, Taube received the Bellman Award from the Swedish Academy and in 1960 he received an honorary doctorate from University of Gothenburg.
 He was elected as a member of the Royal Swedish Academy of Music in 1970.

 Taube is regarded as one of the finest troubadours in Sweden.
 There is a complete pavilion, "Evert Taube's World" opened in 2008, dedicated to him at Liseberg Theme Park in Gothenburg.

 On 25 March 2010, Norwegian Air Shuttle's (Norwegian.com) new Boeing 737-8FZ LN-NOV (msn 31713) was accepted at the Oslo (Gardermoen) base with the tail image of Evert Taube.

 On 6 April 2011, the Bank of Sweden announced that Taube's portrait would feature on the 50 kronor banknote, beginning in 2014–15.

 On 12 March 2013, a Google Doodle was dedicated to him.